dbh/az-104-reference/app_service/azure_ci_cd.md

   * app service authentication settings, if enabled

 #### Swapped
-* geneal, such as framework, ver, web sockets
+* general, such as framework, ver, web sockets
 * app settings (can be made sticky)
 * conn strings (can be made sticky)
 * handler mapping